-This section of the website focuses on the subjects I teach.
-As I build it out, the sub-sections will include the most recent syllabus for each course along with other thoughts, hints and resources that might interest a student of that subject, matriculated or not.
+This section of the website focuses on my approach to teaching and learning.
+As I build it out, the sub-sections will include thoughts, hints and resources that might interest students (matriculated or not) of the subjects I teach.

 Like each course I teach, this section is a work in progress.
 I’m always revising things based on new findings, and I tend to incorporate each shiny new idea I come across.

 My teaching methodology is a work in progress also.
 Teaching is, after all, a form of communication, and to me that means an endless feedback loop.
 Over time, my tendency to over-prepare for each class has been counter-balanced by the need to stimulate learning and engagement.
 My teaching philosophy can be summed up in a simple Zen saying:

 “When the student is ready, the teacher will appear.”

 I figure my real job is getting my students ready to learn.

 I was raised in an era of rote learning, so I was drilled to know my times tables up to 12 by 12.
 I can also give you 13 x 13 and 15 x 15 without a moment’s hesitation, but for some reason 14 x 14 requires me to stop and figure it out (“10 times 14 is 140… 4 times 10 is 40… okay that’s 180 so far… and 4 times 4 is 16, which adds up to 196”).